The Philippines’ Tubbataha Reefs Natural Park Act

 Overall, the Tubbataha reefs are in a far better condition and more productive than reefs in the same sea, but outside, the National Park.
 The results of implementing the Act have shown positive improvements, thanks to the site being closed to fishing.

-Recent developments include declaration of the Reef as a Particularly Sensitive Sea Area (PSSA) by the IMO Marine Environment Protection Committee (MEPC) in 2016 and consideration of the Tubbataha Reef as a potential area to be avoided (ATBA) by maritime traffic.
+Recent developments include declaration of the Reef as a Particularly Sensitive Sea Area (PSSA) by the IMO Marine Environment Protection Committee (MEPC) and as an area to be avoided (ATBA) by maritime traffic in 2017.

 - As Tubbataha Reef National Park is a UNESCO-World Heritage Site, this statute provides credence for other protected areas in other countries to use the Tubbataha Reef National Park Act as a reference in setting a standard or crafting a legal instrument for effective governance.